-4.6 Residential Life
+4.5 Residential Community Living

-The Office of Residential Life exists to protect the general welfare and functioning of the residential community.
-Having the residential community is another way the University supports students in their education pursuits by allowing them to live on campus.
+The Office of Residential Community Living exists to protect the general welfare and functioning of the residential community.
+The Office offers residential students the opportunity to live in a culturally diverse and engaging environment.

 Disrupting the educational mission of residence life or infractions of any regulations related to residence life may result in disciplinary action including, but not limited to, fines, loss of privileges, change of residency, or dismissal from the residence halls.
 Student conduct which is inconsistent with the goals and objectives of St. Thomas University mission will not be tolerated.
-Residents are required to become familiar with, and abide by the provisions outlined and set forth in the Housing Contract, the Student Code of Conduct and any residence life publications, including the Residence Life Code of Conduct.
+Residents are required to become familiar with, and abide by the provisions outlined and set forth in the Housing Contract and STU's Community Standards.

-4.6.1 General Guidelines for Successful Residence Life
+General Guidelines for Successful Residence Life

 College has a different meaning to each person, but what it means for most people is more freedom.
-You will be responsible for going to class, navigating around campus, and finding help where you need it.
-Adjusting to college life can be difficult, which is why STU offers a strong network of people, organizations, and services that will help you to be involved and make the most of your college experience.
+Students will be responsible for going to class, navigating STU's beautiful campus, and finding help when a student needs it.
+Adjusting to college life can be difficult, which is why STU offers a strong network of people, organizations, and services that will help students to be involved and make the most of their college experience.